-Before you purchase insurance for your engagement ring, you should appraise it first.
+Before you purchase insurance you should have an engagement ring evaluation.
 If you lose your ring and don’t have the appraisal, you will most probably not be able to recover the ring’s actual worth.
 Most insurance companies will ask for an appraisal if your ring costs more than $5,000 anyway.
 If your ring is less than $1,000 it is probably not necessary to make an independent appraisal.

 Appraisal of the ring should be thorough and include evaluation of cut, clarity, carats and colour of diamonds, shape and colour of any other stones, identifying marks, as well as the type of metal used for the band.
 Since the value of your ring may go up after it is purchased, it is a good idea to re-appraise it every two or three years.